mikhail-m1/axe/README.md

 ## UI

-Results can be shown in the UI ([egui](https://github.com/emilk/egui)), if the `ui` feature is enabled.
+Results can be shown in the UI (made with [egui](https://github.com/emilk/egui)), if the `ui` feature is enabled (enabled by default).

 Currently, it's limited to the current query results only.
 I have plans to implement a fully functional UI one day.

-To install with the UI feature enabled, run `cargo install cw-axe --features ui`.